 Across the various pages of this community (e.g., FAQ, Documents, Trainings, Links) is transition specific information to assist preschool teachers, special education directors and other school personnel involved in transition activities.

-Documents page you will find the necessary protocol forms to complete interagency agreements between the Infant Toddler and Head Start Programs.
+Under Documents you will find the necessary protocol forms to complete interagency agreements between the Infant Toddler and Head Start Programs.